top of page

 • Grass-fed Yogurt

-• Chia Seeds
+• Sprouted Chia Seeds

-• Dry Roasted Pumpkin Seeds
+• Sprouted Pumpkin Seeds

 Blood tests for magnesium are not a reliable way to judge magnesium levels in the body.
 Many people have normal blood levels of magnesium but low tissue levels.
 Getting enough magnesium in the diet can be challenging, and approximately fifty percent of people do not meet the recommended daily allowance of magnesium.
+Check out our magnesium blog to learn all about this essential nutrient.

 • Good mineral water, such as Gerolsteiner.